DonStroganotti/rbuf/README.md

 ## Overview

-`BufferedAtomics` is a simple, fast, and versatile lock-free buffer implementation for concurrent producers and consumers.
+`BufferedAtomic` is a simple, fast, and versatile lock-free buffer implementation for concurrent producers and consumers.
 It provides atomic read/write access with minimal synchronization overhead, making it ideal for high-throughput systems such as telemetry, streaming, and logging.

 ---